Back to California

 Disaster Relief for Property Tax Transfers

-The bill allows counties affected by disasters declared by the Governor between January 1, 2025 and December 31, 2029 to extend the time limit for transferring property tax base year values from damaged or destroyed properties to replacement properties within the same county by up to three years.
+The bill allows county boards of supervisors to extend the period for transferring property tax base year values from damaged or destroyed properties to replacement properties by up to three additional years if a disaster is declared in their area between January 1, 2025 and December 31, 2029.

 What This Bill Does

-• Allows county boards of supervisors to extend the period for transferring property tax base year values to replacement properties by up to three years if a disaster is declared in their area between January 1, 2025 and December 31, 2029.
+• Allows county boards of supervisors to extend the period for transferring property tax base year values from damaged or destroyed properties to replacement properties by up to three additional years if a disaster is declared in their area between January 1, 2025 and December 31, 2029.

-• Ensures that local agencies do not receive state reimbursement for property tax revenue lost due to this extension.
+• Specifies that local agencies will not receive state reimbursement for any property tax revenue lost due to this bill.

 Who It Names or Affects

-• People who own real estate in counties affected by disasters declared by the Governor between January 1, 2025 and December 31, 2029.
+• People who own properties damaged or destroyed by disasters declared between January 1, 2025 and December 31, 2029.

 Terms To Know